BKWLD/vue-routing-anchor-parser/README.md

 ## Notes

-- This currently only parses children, not the element the directive is added to
 - This currently only parses on `bind`, meaning if the contents for the element change later, new `a` tags won't be processed.